A Chapter of the Women's Bar Association of the State of New York (WBASNY)

 Q: When and why did you become involved with the WWBA?

-Q: In what ways have you been active in the WWBA?
+Q: In which ways have you been active in the WWBA?

 Q: Why do you think there is still a need for a women’s bar association?